Louisiana Children’s Museum: Where Learning, Music and Play Meet

 The Museum building sits next to a lagoon, and water is a theme throughout the landscape.
 Rainwater is captured in a large cistern adjacent to the main building that feeds into a runnel ending on round steppingstones in the garden.
 Children and adults enjoy navigating the gentle flow of water, surrounded by an area with three large oak trees called the Toddler Landscape.
 This area includes a circular sandbox and a weaving loom and provides well-needed shade in the Summer months.
 Circular shapes are repeated in the design of the play areas, particularly in the music-making areas of the museum.

-The museum worked with the landscape architect Tim Phillips, the owner, and principal at Gyroscope, Inc., an award-winning museum planning, architecture, and exhibit design studio.
-Tim wanted to bring music to the space for many reasons, including New Orleans' rich history of communities gathering around music.
+The museum collaborated with landscape architects Mithun and Tim Phillips, the owner and principal of Gyroscope, Inc., an award-winning museum planning, architecture, and exhibit design studio.
+Tim aimed to incorporate music into the space for various reasons, including New Orleans' rich history of communities coming together around music.

 Tim says, "Collaborative music-making always creates an energy and brings joy.
 Being able to discover it in the museum grounds just adds to the excitement."
 The perfect music-making spot is in the Music Hummock, designed as a glen with small trees dotted amongst 11 round Babel Drums.
 The stainless-steel tongue drums are a mixture of heights and sizes, which create a playful area for hide and seek, where children can dip and dive between the drums and trees.
 Mallets attached to the drums' sides help young children easily create mellow tones, whereas older children can learn to play the drums by striking with their fingers.

 With pentatonic tuning, the drums can be played by many children all at once, producing a harmonious sound.
-The drums in the Music Hummock are both an attraction to explore deeper into the landscape (by hearing the music) and a delightful surprise to find beautiful instruments hidden in a kid-sized forest.
+The drums in the Music Hummock are both an attraction for exploring the landscape deeper (by hearing the music) and a delightful surprise to find beautiful instruments hidden in a kid-sized forest.

 Tim chose Percussion Play's Babel Drums for several reasons.
 He says, "Firstly, they have a gentle yet beautiful sound, which is crucial as they are heard throughout the landscape.
 Secondly, they are a great musical leveler, encouraging musicians and novices of any age to play together.
 Thirdly, they are locked into the pentatonic scale, meaning any note at any time sounds good.
 And finally, they have a great aesthetic."
 Lola Hemard is the Museum's Arts and Culture Director, who focuses on bringing the arts outside.
 She says, "I love the placement of the drums in this forest glen- you can really feel like you're in a cozy, safe woodland.
 The design features seamlessly into the garden, and the surface of the drums reflects the light.
 It's a really special place for children of all ages, and with the drums at different heights, we see intergenerational play here, too, with parents and caregivers joining in".